Financial Assistance and Support Services for People with Disabilities

 - Examples of qualified disability expenses

-- How your account is treated under other federal programs, such as Supplemental Security Income (SSI) and Medicaid
+- How other federal programs, such as Supplemental Security Income (SSI) and Medicaid, can affect your account.

 Tax Help for Individuals with Disabilities